-Viral conjunctivitis can be prolonged and, in some cases, have lasting consequences.
-Adenoviral infection is usually (but not always) mild and self-limited, whereas herpes viruses can cause significant associated keratitis and uveitis.
+Viral conjunctivitis can be prolonged and can, in some cases, have lasting consequences.
+Adenoviral infection is usually (but not always) mild and self-limiting, whereas herpes viruses can cause significant associated keratitis and uveitis.

 Differentiating bacterial, viral and allergic conjunctivitis

 It is not always easy to determine whether simple, acute conjunctivitis is bacterial, viral or allergic.
-Ultimately, swabbing the eye provides the most accurate diagnostic answer but it is not practical to do this for every patient.
-However, in severe, resistant, atypical cases or in immunosuppressed patients, swabbing for culture and sensitivities is important.
+Swabbing provides the most accurate answer but it is not practical to swab every patient.
+In severe, resistant, atypical cases or in immunosuppressed patients, however, swabbing for culture and sensitivities is important.

 - Discomfort - burning or gritty but not sharp.

-- Pain is minimal; significant pain suggests a more serious diagnosis.
+- Significant pain suggests a more serious diagnosis.